 I joined Writers House in 2011 as an assistant to senior agent Susan Ginsburg, and have been building my own client list since 2013.
 I like to think, though, that my publishing career began as a wee bookworm, when I used to stay up late reading under the covers with a flashlight because I simply couldn't part ways with a book, even to sleep.
 In many ways, I've been chasing that feeling ever since.
 There's truly nothing quite as magical as losing yourself in a great story - when your own wants and needs become entirely secondary to those of the characters and voices on the page.
 As an agent, I am drawn to projects that do just that: pull me in and refuse to let go.
 If you think your book fits that bill, I'd love to hear from you.

-To be more specific, I am seeking literary fiction and upmarket women’s fiction, particularly stories with international settings, unique subcultures, historical hooks, magical realism, and/or strong, empowered women.
-On the nonfiction side, I am interested in acquiring remarkable memoirs, humor writing, essay collections, narrative nonfiction, history, investigative journalism, true crime, and prescriptive titles with strong platforms.
-Broadly speaking, I am drawn to anything with a compelling narrative voice and/or a great sense of humor.
-And now, more than ever, I want to represent titles that promote social justice.
+To be more specific, I am seeking literary fiction and upmarket women’s fiction, particularly stories with international settings, unique subcultures, historical hooks, magical realism, unusual narrators, and/or strong, empowered women.
+On the nonfiction side, I am interested in representing remarkable memoirs, humor writing, essay collections, narrative nonfiction, history, investigative journalism, true crime, and prescriptive titles with strong platforms.
+Broadly speaking, I am drawn to anything with vivid characters, an interest in social justice, a compelling narrative voice, and/or a great sense of humor.